Quantum kernels to learn the phases of quantum matter: Introduction

-This circuit is among the simplest, others are possible based on fidelity estimations \cite{Agarwal2021}. \\ Mapping \eqref{qfeature} offers a quantum advantage if the quantum circuit is difficult to simulate on a classical computer and provides a better performance than classical maps.
+Mapping \eqref{qfeature} offers a quantum advantage if the quantum circuit is difficult to simulate on a classical computer and provides a better performance than classical maps.
 It is not trivial to obtain instances of quantum advantage.
 A heuristic approach, implementing entangled maps that are shown to be classically hard, has been followed in \cite{Havlek2019, peters2021}.
-From these seminal works, attempts to determine (rigorously) under what conditions q-kernels are superior have been discussed \cite{huang2021a, wang2021}.
+From these seminal works, attempts to (rigorously) determine under what conditions q-kernels are superior have been discussed \cite{huang2021a, wang2021}.
 Finally, a quantum speed-up has been shown for the task of classifying integers according to the, so-called, discrete logarithm problem \cite{liu2020}.
-This is quite a formal problem so the challenge posed in the first paragraph of this letter persists, the identification of tasks of \emph{practical} use where QML is advantageous. \\
+This is quite a formal problem so the challenge posed in the first section of this letter persists, the identification of tasks of \emph{practical} use where QML is advantageous. \\